amartine/jetson-nano-rtsp/README.md

 This is a test of the rtsp protocol from a Raspberry pi to Jetson Nano and Jetson Xavier:

-Streaming a RPi Camera video:
+A: Streaming a RPi Camera video:
     Source: https://helloraspberrypi.blogspot.com/2019/02/raspberry-pi-stream-video-to-vlc-player.html

 1. On terminal run this commad:
     <code>$raspivid -o - -t 0 -n -w 320 -h 240 -fps 30| cvlc -vvv stream:///dev/stdin --sout '#rtp{sdp=rtsp://:80/live/stream}' :demux=h264</code>

-Using ffmpeg.
+B: Using ffmpeg.

 1. Install ffmpeg:   Instructions here: https://toptechboy.com/low-cost-raspberry-pi-ip-camera/